JLSteenwyk/PhyKIT/docs/usage/index.rst

 D E F |br|
 "

-The output will have six columns and as many rows as clades were specified in the -c file.
-For example, if there were three rows of clades to examine the monophyly of, there will be three rows in the output where the first row in the output corresponds to the results of the first row in the clade file. |br|
+The output will report if the specified taxa were monophyletic or not.
+The number of rows will reflect how many groups of taxa were checked for monophyly.
+For example, if there were three rows of clades in the -c file, there will be three rows in the output where the first row in the output corresponds to the results of the first row in the clade file. |br|
-col 1: if the clade was or wasn't monophyletic |br|
-col 2: average bipartition support value in the clade of interest |br|
-col 3: maximum bipartition support value in the clade of interest |br|
-col 4: minimum bipartition support value in the clade of interest |br|
-col 5: standard deviation of bipartition support values in the clade of interest |br|
-col 6: tip names of the clade specified in the clade file

 The concept behind this analysis follows
 Siu-Ting et al., Molecular Biology and Evolution (2019),
 doi: 10.1093/molbev/msz067.

 .. code-block:: shell